zukui1984/Divvy_Bike_Share_2022-23/README.md

 2. Install Google SDK https://cloud.google.com/sdk/docs/install
     -    Authenticate the SDK with your GCP account `gcloud auth login` then set default of project `gcloud config set project PROJECT_ID`
 3. Enable API Library - **Compute Engine, Storage Admin, Dataproc, BigQuery**
-4. Create API Key on Service Accounts (IAM) and this key information will be use on Terraform and Mage AI
+4. Create API Key on Service Accounts (IAM) and this key information will be use on Terraform, Prefect and dbt

 ### Terraform
 1. Setup the installation - [LINK](https://developer.hashicorp.com/terraform/install)